 - Vertical orientation—Many landscape photos are taken horizontally.
 Try changing it up by using a vertical orientation.
-See how you can frame that differently to the normal photo.
+See how you can frame that differently from the normal photo.

 - Exploring nearby—Take a walk away from the tried and trusted angle.
-You can find your own point of view, and get an equally striking photo of a famous location.
+You can usually find your own point of view and get an equally striking photo of a famous location.

-When a location is on the other side of the world, the logistics of returning are not favourable.
-That’s not the case when it comes to your own area though, where you can and should revisit.
+When a location is on the other side of the world, it’s difficult to revisit it.
+But that’s not the case when it comes to your own neighborhood, where you can and should revisit.

 Your photography will evolve with time.
-You’ll pick up different equipment, learn new ways to process images.
+You’ll pick up different equipment and learn new ways to process images.

 When you return to a previous location, you’ll also know the go-to spots already.
-You can re-use those, or go and find somewhere new knowing you have a backup location you could photograph from.
+You can reuse those or find somewhere new, knowing you have a backup location if the new one doesn’t work.

-Photographing from the same location is also a great yardstick to measure your improvement as a photographer from year to year.
+Photographing from the same location is also a great way to measure your improvement as a photographer.

 There are many things you can plan ahead for in photography.
-That spontaneous moment is what gives your photography the special sauce that will elevate it though.
+But a spontaneous moment can give your photography the special element that elevates it.

-When something catches your eye there is a reason for that, and you need to be in that moment to capture it.
-Stop the car you’re driving and take the time to unpack your camera while you’re hiking.
-Set the tripod up to get the best photo.
+When something catches your eye, there is a reason.
+And you need to be in that moment to capture it.
+Stop the car or take a pause on your hike and take the time to unpack your camera.
+You don’t know if you’ll get the chance to retake this shot.

 So what are these transient moments that you need to take advantage of?

-- The weather—Eventually the weather will repeat, but you’ll be waiting for a long time for this to happen.
-If you see morning mist, rays of light coming through dramatic clouds, or a rainbow it’s time to stop and get the camera out.
+- The weather—Eventually, the weather will repeat itself, but you may be waiting for a long time for that to happen.
+If you see morning mist, rays of light coming through dramatic clouds, or a rainbow, it’s time to stop and get the camera out.

 The idea that you can get the best photos straight out of the camera is false.
 You should aim to get the best result you can before needing to use further post-processing.
 But all photos will benefit from editing them.